On the affinization of a nilpotent orbit cover: Nilpotent orbits in classical simple Lie algebras

 \subsection{Lusztig-Spaltenstein induction}

-Let $\fl\subset \fg$ be a Levi subalgebra, and $\OO_0\subset \fl$ be a nilpotent orbit.
+Let $\fl\subset \fg$ be a Levi subalgebra, and $\OO_L\subset \fl$ be a nilpotent orbit.
 We include $\fl$ into a parabolic subalgebra $\fp=\fl\ltimes \fn$, and set $P$ to be the corresponding parabolic subgroup of $G$.
-Following \cite{LS}, we consider the $G$-equivariant moment map $\mu: G\times_P(\overline{\OO}_0\times \fn)\to \fg$.
+Following \cite{LS}, we consider the $G$-equivariant moment map $\mu: G\times^P(\overline{\OO}_L\times \fn)\to \fg$.
 The image contains a unique open $G$-orbit $\OO$.
-We say that $\OO$ is {\itshape induced} from $\OO_0$, and call $\mu$ the {\itshape generalized Springer morphism} for the pair ($\OO$, $\OO_0$).
-Moreover, if $\mu$ is birational then $\OO$ is called {\itshape birationally induced} from $\OO_0$ (see \cite{Losev4}).
+We say that $\OO$ is {\itshape induced} from $\OO_L$, and call $\mu$ the {\itshape generalized Springer morphism} for the pair ($\OO$, $\OO_L$).
+Moreover, if $\mu$ is birational then $\OO$ is called {\itshape birationally induced} from $\OO_L$ (see \cite{Losev4}).
 If the orbit $\OO$ cannot be birationally induced from a proper Levi subalgebra, we say that $\OO$ is {\itshape birationally rigid}.

 Let us explain the Lusztig-Spaltenstein induction on the level of partitions following \cite{CM}.
 Recall that $\fg$ is of type $B$, $C$ or $D$.
-We will use notation $\fg_n$ to denote the simple Lie algebra $\fs\fo_n$ or $\fs\fp_n$ correspondingly, and $G_n$ to denote the corresponding adjoint group.
-Let us denote by $\cP(n)$ the set of partitions appearing in \cref{orbits=partitions} for the Lie algebra $\fg_n$, and say that $l$ has the same parity as $\fg$, if $(-1)^l=\e_{\fg}$, where $\e_{\fg}=1$ for $\fg=\fs\fo_n$, and $\e_{\fg}=-1$ for $\fg=\fs\fp_n$.
+We will use notation $\fg_n$ to denote the simple Lie algebra $\fs\fo_n$ or $\fs\fp_n$ respectively, and $G_n$ to denote the corresponding adjoint group.
+Denote by $\cP(n)$ the set of partitions appearing in \cref{orbits=partitions} for the Lie algebra $\fg_n$, and say that $l$ has the same parity as $\fg$, if $(-1)^l=\e_{\fg}$, where $\e_{\fg}=1$ for $\fg=\fs\fo_n$, and $\e_{\fg}=-1$ for $\fg=\fs\fp_n$.
+In other words, a partition $\alpha$ of $n$ corresponds to a nilpotent orbit (or two very even orbits in type $D$) in $\fg$ if and only if all parts of $\alpha$ of the same parity as $\fg$ occur with even multiplicity.